apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `347` distinct scenarios.
+At the moment, total number of jobs stands at approximately `350` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

 ### Account Registration

 The [account registration functionality](../registration/Account-Registration-Overview.html) now allows user accounts to be provisioned to [Apache Syncope](../registration/Account-Registration-Provisioning-Syncope.html).

+### Inwebo Multifactor Authentication

+Major improvements to [Inwebo Multifactor Authentication](../mfa/Inwebo-Authentication.html) to better detect authentication methods, support Inwebo's virtual authenticator and provide better control over push/browser settings.
+The mAccessWeb enrollment is also improved with a PIN code confirmation.

 ### Duo Security Onboarding